Aliases for STAR Gene

 GeneCards Summary for STAR Gene

 STAR (Steroidogenic Acute Regulatory Protein) is a Protein Coding gene.
-Diseases associated with STAR include lipoid adrenal hyperplasia and cholesterol desmolase-deficient congenital adrenal hyperplasia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include cholesterol binding and cholesterol transporter activity.
+Diseases associated with STAR include lipoid adrenal hyperplasia and classic congenital lipoid adrenal hyperplasia due to star deficency.
+Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+GO annotations related to this gene include lipid binding and cholesterol transporter activity.
 An important paralog of this gene is STARD3.

 UniProtKB/Swiss-Prot for STAR Gene